KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 ### [MMM-SolarEdge by st3v0rr](https://github.com/st3v0rr/MMM-SolarEdge)

-1. `package.json` issue: No repository field.
-2. There are no keywords in 'package.json'.
-We would use them as tags on the module list page.
-3. Recommendation: Found `jshint` in file `Gruntfile.js`: Suggest migrating from JSHint to ESLint.
-4. Typo: Found `Magic Mirror` in file `MMM-SolarEdge.js`: Replace it with `MagicMirror²`.
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Recommendation: Found `require("http")` in file `node_helper.js`: Replace `http` with the scoped import `node:http`.
-7. Recommendation: Found `require("https")` in file `node_helper.js`: Replace `https` with the scoped import `node:https`.
-8. Deprecated: Found `"grunt"` in file `package.json`: Grunt is effectively unmaintained.
-Move on to something modern.
-9. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-10. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-11. Recommendation: The README seems not to have an update section (like `## Update`).
-Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-12. Recommendation: The README seems to have a modules array (Found `modules: [`).
-This is usually not necessary.
-Please remove it if it is not needed ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
+1. Recommendation: The README seems to have a config example without a trailing comma.
+Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-13. Recommendation: There is no CODE_OF_CONDUCT file.
-It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-14. Recommendation: There is no dependabot configuration file.
-It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
+2. Recommendation: There is no CHANGELOG file.
+It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-15. Recommendation: Replace eslintrc by new flat config.
+3. Recommendation: No ESLint configuration was found.
+ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).
+4. Information: There are updates for 2 dependencie(s):
+   - eslint-plugin-prettier  ^5.5.4  →  ^5.5.5
+   - prettier                ^3.7.4  →  ^3.8.1

 ### [MMM-SolarEdge by bertieuk](https://github.com/bertieuk/MMM-SolarEdge)